Nanoscale defects as probes of time reversal symmetry breaking: Discussion and Conclusions

-On a practical note, we point out that for many interesting systems where such probes could provide new insight on TRSB phenomena, the relevant frequencies (for instance, determined by gaps of order $100$ mK to a few K correspond to frequencies $2-100$ GHz which are addressable via NV center relaxometry~\cite{wan2018efficient,hedrich2020parabolic,Xu2023}.
+On a practical note, we point out that for many interesting systems where such probes could provide new insight on TRSB phenomena, the relevant frequencies (for instance), determined by gaps of order $100$ mK to a few K correspond to frequencies $2-100$ GHz which are addressable via NV center relaxometry~\cite{wan2018efficient,hedrich2020parabolic,Xu2023}.
 The superconducting coherence length $\ell$ is usually in the $10$ nm - $1 \mu$m regime; this implies that for $q \sim 1/z_{\text{NV}} \ell \lesssim 1$, we require the probe-material distance, $z_{\text{NV}}$, to be of a similar scale.
 This is experimentally feasible.
-For conductivities of the order of $e^2/h$, one can generally expect the relaxation rate to be about $1$ second or even faster if the distance of the NV center is reduced.
+For conductivities of the order of $e^2/h$, one can generally expect the relaxation rate to be about $1$ Hz or even faster if the distance of the NV center is reduced.
 This also is within the reach of NV center probes set up in cryogenic environments in ultrapure diamond~\cite{abobeih2018one}.
 We thus anticipate that these probes are indeed well positioned to measure such novel phenomena.

-Theoretically, we also considered Wigner crystals in materials with Berry curvature and the possibility that the localized electrons have finite orbital angular momenta, as proposed in Ref.~\cite{joy2023wigner} for Bernal stacked bilayer graphene.
-We show that the noise spectrum in this case can be used to probe the Berry curvature of the system at different momenta by changing the applied displacement field between the layers.
-More generally, such a probe may be particularly useful in understanding various orders obtained in Moire stacked multilayer graphene, transition metal dichalcogenides, and related systems where a whole host of anomalous quantum Hall phenomena has been unearthed recently in experiments~\cite{RevModPhys.95.011002}.
+We have provided concrete results for the expected relaxation rate in the case of time-reversal symmetry breaking in stacked twisted BSCCO flakes which have been studied extensively both experimentally and theoretically recently.

 We note that in this work, we hinted at the possibility of inferring the Hall viscosity from the imaginary part of the Hall conductivity.
 The imaginary part of the Hall conductivity appears naturally in the relaxation time of the NV center because it is the dissipative component associated with the Hall response.
 A rigorous connection between the \emph{real} part of the Hall conductivity and Hall viscosity was made in Ref.~\cite{HoyosSon}; here we provided some evidence that such a response also manifests itself in the \emph{imaginary} part of the Hall conductivity by considering the appropriate response functions for a the integer quantum Hall phase in a two-dimensional electron gas, and for a chiral superconductor (quoting Ref.~\cite{lutchynchiralpwave}).
 It would be worthwhile to understand if this connection holds more generally.
 Alternatively, one can also consider a non-dissipative process such as dephasing of NV centers by magnetic fluctuations.
 This should probe the \emph{real} part of the finite wavevector Hall conductivity, and is being explored by others~\cite{dolgirev2024}.